Code-Institute-Submissions/lonneke-dev-Plantastic/README.md

 #### Code
 - [Codeinstitute](https://codeinstitute.net/): For teaching me the basics and making it possible to do this project especially the task manager mini project was helpful to this project.
-- [BREAKTASTY](https://ms3-breaktasty.herokuapp.com/): A whole bunch of little snippets were used from this project to compare and add to my own code, also to help me put together the README file.
-- [Materialize](https://materializecss.com/): Most of the designing was done with materialize.

 <span id="Acknowledge"></span>

 <h1>7.
 Acknowledge</h1>

+A lot of thanks to the following:

 - The support and guidance of my mentor Precious Ijege.
 - The lessons and knowledge of [Code Institute.](https://codeinstitute.net/)